python/cpython/Doc/library/os.rst

 .. function:: unshare(flags)

-   Disassociate parts of the process execution context, see the :manpage:`unshare(2)` man page for more details.
+   Disassociate parts of the process execution context, and move them into a newly created namespace.
+   See the :manpage:`unshare(2)`
+   man page for more details.
-   The *flags* argument is a bit mask combining zero or more of the ``CLONE_*`` constants using ``|`` (bitwise or), that specifies which parts of the execution context should be unshared.
+   The *flags* argument is a bit mask combining zero or more of the ``CLONE_*`` constants using ``|`` (bitwise or), that specifies which parts of the execution context should be unshared from their existing associations and moved to a new namespace..
-   If *flags* is specified as zero, no changes are made to the calling process' execution context.
+   If *flags* is specified as zero, no changes are made to the calling process's execution context.

    .. availability:: Linux 2.6.16 or newer.